 A Google search for “Seattle P-Patch” reveals nearly 90 different community gardens in and around the Emerald City.
 Since I’m not a gardener, I was surprised by how many P-Patches there are around here.
 So, why in the world was I looking up “Seattle P-Patch?”
 There’s a good reason.
 My mom and I recently came across one — it’s called Trolley Hill Park.

 Trolley Hill Park is a small park (.87 acres) located on 5th Ave.
 N. and Blaine St. on Queen Anne.
 It’s named Trolley Hill Park because 5th Ave.
 N. was one of the main trolley lines up Queen Anne Hill from 1890 to 1940.
-On top of the P-Patch, Trolley Hill Park features a picnic area, a natural play area, and a greenway that leads to nearby MacLean Park.
+On top of the P-Patch, the park features a picnic area, a natural play area, and a greenway that leads to nearby MacLean Park.

-But like I mentioned earlier, the biggest draw at Trolley Hill Park is the organic Seattle P-Patch.
+But like I mentioned earlier, the biggest draw at the park is the organic Seattle P-Patch.
 My mom and I spotted everything from beautiful flowers to artichokes growing in the well-kept community garden.
 People have really made themselves at home there too, putting up fun signs and decking out the P-Patch with decorative stones.
 It also looked like much of the gardening equipment was provided at Trolley Hill Park.
 I saw hoses and wheelbarrows on site.

 RANDOM NOTE: What does P-Patch stand for?
 Believe it or not, P-Patch is a term specific to Seattle.
 The P in P-Patch stands for Picardo.
 It commemorates the Picardo family, who turned part of their farm into the first community garden in Seattle in the 1970s.

 So, how does the Trolley Hill Park P-Patch work?
 First off, the flowers, fruits and vegetables grown at the community garden are property of the gardeners.
 That means you can’t just walk into the park and start picking strawberries and tomatoes.
 You can’t just stroll in and start planting seeds either.
 There’s a process you have to go through.
-If you’d like to garden at Trolley Hill Park or any other Seattle P-Patch (locations), you can simply click here or call (206) 684-0264.
-Keep in mind — there are application ($26) and annual fees ($12 per 100 square feet you garden) that apply.
+If you’d like to garden at the park or any other Seattle P-Patch (locations), you can simply click here or call (206) 684-0264.